 What is the main purpose of bank regulation?

 Bank regulation is the process of setting and enforcing rules for banks and other financial institutions.
-The main purpose of bank regulation is to protect consumers, ensure the stability of the financial system, and prevent crime.
+The main purpose of a bank regulation is to protect consumers, ensure the stability of the financial system, and prevent financial crime.

 For example, regulations may ban certain types of fees or limit the amount of interest that banks can charge on loans.
-By promoting competition, bank regulation helps to keep prices low for consumers and spur innovation in the banking sector.
+By promoting competition, bank regulation helps to keep prices low for consumers and spurs innovation in the banking sector.